brendanddev/struccs/README.md

   - Custom comparison functions via function pointers for _contains and other operations
   - Supports adding, appending, removing, accessing, updating, and swapping elements
   - Fully memory-managed, efficient, and reusable for any type

-  *(The older Dynamic Array is preserved in `archive/` for reference and comparison.)*

-  - Swap elements at two indices via `_swap` function
+  - Deep copy of the entire structure and its elements via `_copy` function
   - Sort elements using Bubble Sort via `_sort` function
     - Accepts a comparison function pointer for custom sorting logic
-  - In order reversal via `_reverse` function
+  - In-order reversal via `_reverse` function
-  - Discard the structure and free all associated memory via `_destroy` function
-  - Deep copy of the entire structure and its elements via `_copy` function
-  - Binary Search implementation for sorted arrays via `_binary_search` function
+  - Binary Search implementation for sorted arrays via `_binary_find` function
     - Requires a sorted array and a comparison function pointer
+  - Swap elements at two indices via `_swap` function
+  - Discard the structure and free all associated memory via `_discard` function

+  *(The older Dynamic Array is preserved in `archive/` for reference and comparison.)*

 ---